KhronosGroup/Vulkan-Samples-Deprecated/samples/layers/README.md

     META-INF/CERT.SF
     META-INF/CERT.RSA

-Notice how the libVkLayer_queue_muxer.so is right next to the libatw_vulkan.so in the APK.
+Notice the libVkLayer_queue_muxer.so right next to the libatw_vulkan.so in the APK.

 Alternatively, on a device with root access, the libVkLayer_&lt;name&gt; .so can be placed in